The Stud (bar): Trannyshack

 One of San Francisco's longest running drag shows, Trannyshack, was started in 1996 by Heklina, a well known San Francisco drag queen.
 Many famous drag queens and celebrities graced the stage at Trannyshack, including many contestants from RuPaul's Drag Race and RuPaul himself.
 Due to controversy over the use of the word "tranny", the show's name was called into question, prompting Heklina to end it and rebrand.
 In 2008, Trannyshack ended its run at the Stud.

 Honors

 Alexis Muir, a cofounder and former owner, was honored in 2017 along with other notables, named on bronze bootprints, as part of San Francisco South of Market Leather History Alley.

 The Stud is part of the Leather and LGBTQ Cultural District.
 The San Francisco Board of Supervisors established the district with legislation signed into law by the mayor on May 9, 2018.
 A ribbon cutting was held on June 12 that year outside the Stud.

+In popular culture

+The Stud appears in the 2014 HBO show Looking.
+In 2024, Land and Sea Press published The Stud Pin Archives by Chloe Miller.